chauff/cse1500-web-transcripts/_lectures/design.md

 <details>
   <summary>Click to find out the answer! </summary>
-   This is the homepage of a Dutch cafe chain: https://coffeecompany.nl/ - not something easily guessable from the entry page.
+   This is the homepage of a Dutch cafe chain: <a href="https://coffeecompany.nl/">Coffeecompany</a>&mdash;not something easily guessable from the entry page.
 </details>

 The entry page (or home page) of a web application should answer a number of essential questions, none of which are answered in our example: